 What’s more, this all changes from region to region.
 It’s clear that the content that your best fit customers are looking for is going to be different for those in France, Germany or the US.
 At the same time, getting a clearer picture of this can give you a real advantage.

 Here is where intent data can be incredibly powerful.
-By understanding the keywords and phrases that buyers are using during the research process, you can plan, create and execute content campaigns that have the greatest change of success.
+By understanding the keywords and phrases that buyers are using during the research process, you can plan, create and execute content campaigns that have the greatest chance of success.
 Here’s an example of this in action:

 What’s more, because of the unique way Cyance analyses intent data, we are the only platform that allows this kind of insight.
 For example, other providers – such as Bombora or ZoomInfo – don’t have the resources in place to provide accurate European intent data using this process.